 Ah.
 Given the Hermesvilla served as a country retreat, it’s not exactly close to the public transport network.
 And you can’t take a car (or even a bicycle) into the nature park.

 The villa is just over 1km from the park’s main entrance at the Lainzer Tor.
-A sporadic shuttle service may operate on certain days for disabled visitors (see the official website below for details).
+A sporadic shuttle service may operate on certain days for mobility-impaired visitors (see the official website below for details).

 To reach the Lainzer Tor…